prabhasp/OSMTimeLapseR/index.markdown

 layout: default
 title: OSMTimeLapseR Home
 ---
 Welcome to OSMTimeLapseR.

-This package helps you visualize the edits to OSM in your community.
-It was developed based on a request from the OSM Nepal community, whose work growing OSM in Kathmandu can be seen below.
-But you can use it to create visualize growth in your own community -- see the "Create your own" section below.
+OSMTimeLapseR is an R package that helps you visualize the edits to OpenStreetMap ([OSM](http://osm.org)) in various parts of the world.
+OSM is a volunteer-contributed map of the world (just like Wikipedia), and lots of people have spent a lot of time making the map in their communities better.
+OSMTimeLapseR helps them visualize and showcase that hard work.

+It was originally built for visualizing the hard work of the [OSM community](http://osmnepal.org/) in Kathmandu, Nepal, where contributions in OSM have totally exploded in 2012 and 2013.
+In addition to looking at how OSM has grown in Kathmandu below, we hope that you follow the **Examples** listed on the left-hand side of this page to create visualizations of growth in your own community!

 ![]({{site.baseurl}}/demo/kathmandu_yearly.gif)

 A monthly visualization is [here]({{site.baseurl}}/demo/kathmandu_monthly.html).

-**Note**: We are NOT visualizing all changes to OSM.
-We are only visualizing the last changed date of all nodes that still exist in OSM.
-This under-reports changes, and is slightly biased towards later dates.
-In Kathmandu's case, 90% of the nodes were only edited once, and the last edit represents > 85% of all edits, so this approximation was found to be appropriate.
-You may want to test your own assumptions; [see this article to learn how.]({{site.baseurl}}/examples/check-assumptions.html).

 Create your own
 ---

- * To see how the above visualizations were produced, see the corresponding demos: [GIF]({{site.baseurl}}/examples/gif-example.html), [HTML]({{site.baseurl}}/examples/html-example.html).
+ * Get started with producing visualizations with the OSMTimeLapseR package by following the [Your first GIF]({{site.baseurl}}/examples/gif-example.html) and [Your first HTML visualization]({{site.baseurl}}/examples/html-example.html) examples.
+These use the data for Kathmandu from 2013, which is bundled with the OSMTimeLapseR package.
+Just by copying and pasting code, you'll be able to re-create the visualizations you see on this webpage!
- * To work with your own datasets, see [this example]({{site.baseurl}}/examples/use-your-own-data.html)
+ * To work with your own datasets, see the [Make a GIF with your own data tutorial]({{site.baseurl}}/examples/use-your-own-data.html).
+We download data from Sochi, Russia, but you can use any .osm file you have access to.
- * To create your own custom visualization, see [this example]({{site.baseurl}}/examples/custom.html)
+ * If you want to go beyond the red/grey dot-based visualization, you can create your own custom visualization.
+See the [Creating Custom Visualizations]({{site.baseurl}}/examples/custom.html) examples for how to do that.

+**Caveat**: For those who are keeping track at home, we are visualizing only the last change on nodes that are not deleted on OSM.
+This turns out to be an okay representation of reality for Kathmandu, but you may want to [check assumptions if you make visualizations for a different community.]({{site.baseurl}}/examples/check-assumptions.html).

 Installation instructions
 ---